Travel guide

 What alternative to Roamic do you recommend?

-If you're looking for a low price but with 24/7 Spanish support and fixed prices with no surprises, PuraSim fills that gap: from ~$0.85 per GB, coverage in hundreds of destinations, and activation in one minute.
+If you're looking for a low price but with 24/7 Spanish support and clear, no-surprise pricing, PuraSim fills that gap: low price per GB, coverage in hundreds of destinations, and activation in one minute.
 It's the combination many Spanish travelers miss in Roamic.

 Yes.
 Like most travel eSIMs, Roamic's is data-only, so your Spanish number remains active on your primary line for calls and SMS.
-You use the eSIM solely for internet browsing, and your usual SIM continues to function in parallel.
+You use the eSIM only for internet browsing, and you keep your usual SIM working in parallel.

 Conclusion

-Roamic is a cheap and functional eSIM, ideal for the independent traveler who only looks at the price and doesn't expect problems.
+Roamic is a cheap and functional eSIM, ideal for the independent traveler who only looks at price and doesn't expect problems.
 Its Achilles' heel is support, which is not very focused on the Spanish user.
-If you want the same low price but with 24/7 Spanish support and clear prices, it's worth comparing before buying and choosing an eSIM designed for peaceful travel from here.
+If you want the same low price but with 24/7 Spanish assistance and clear pricing, it's advisable to compare before buying and choose an eSIM designed for peaceful travel from here.